-The January 1, 2020 actuarial valuation reported a funded ratio of 45.7%, based on the actuarial value of assets, an unfunded actuarial accrued liability of \$2.6 billion and an expected fully funded date of 2075 for the Combined Pension Plan compared to a funded ratio of 48.1%, based on the actuarial value of assets, an unfunded actuarial accrued liability of \$2.3 billion and an expected fully funded date of 2057 for the Combined Pension Plan as reported in the January 1, 2019 actuarial valuation.
+The January 1, 2021 actuarial valuation reported a funded ratio of 41.6%, based on the actuarial value of assets, an unfunded actuarial accrued liability of \$3.0 billion and an expected fully funded date of 2084 for the Combined Pension Plan compared to a funded ratio of 45.7%, based on the actuarial value of assets, an unfunded actuarial accrued liability of \$2.6 billion and an expected fully funded date of 2075 for the Combined Pension Plan as reported in the January 1, 2020 actuarial valuation.
 These projections may vary on an annual basis due to actual experience and demographics, which may vary from the current actuarial assumptions.
 Beginning in 2025, once the City is contributing based solely on Computation Pay with no floor as discussed below, differences between actual payroll and the City's current projections may have a significant impact on the projected funding period.

-For the Combined Plan, the total Actuarially Determined Contribution (ADC) rate required to pay the normal cost and to amortize the unfunded actuarial accrued liability over a closed 25-year period is currently 60.2% of Computation Pay compared to 55.4% as of January 1, 2019, which was amortized over a 30-year period.
-The ADC rate compares to the City's actual contribution rate of 34.5% of Computation Pay, which is subject to a minimum floor for the next seven years, plus the member contribution of 13.5%, plus an additional \$13 million per year from the City until December 31, 2024.
+The Actuarially Determined Contribution (ADC) is equal to the City normal cost payment and a payment on the unfunded actuarial accrued liability.
+As of January 1, 2021, for the Combined Plan, the total ADC was \$281 million or 65.3% of Computation Pay.
+The total ADC as of January 1, 2020 was \$241 million or 60.2% of Computation Pay.
+The funding policy used to calculate the ADC as of January 1, 2020 was based on a closed amortization period of 25 years, established as of January 1, 2020.
+For the plan year beginning January 1, 2021 and forward, all changes in the unfunded actuarial accrued liability are amortized over separate, closed, 20-year periods.
+The ADC rate compares to the City's actual contribution rate of 34.5% of Computation Pay, which is subject to a minimum floor for the next four years, plus the member contribution of 13.5%, plus an additional \$13 million per year from the City until December 31, 2024.